ApryseSDK/pdftron-flutter/README.md

 ```

 ### deleteAnnotations
-To delete the specified annotations in the current document.
+Delete the specified annotations in the current document.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-annotations | List<`Annot`> | the list of annotations to be deleted
+annotations | List<`Annot`> | the annotations to be deleted

 Return a Future.